American Auto: Casting

 In February 2020, Deadline reported Harriet Dyer had joined the cast as Sadie and later that Ana Gasteyer had also joined the cast as Katherine Hastings.
 In March, X Mayo joined the cast as Dori.
 In July, Tye White joined the cast as Jack, Michael B. Washington joined the cast as Cyrus, Humphrey Ker joined the cast as Elliot, and Jon Barinholtz joined the cast as Wesley.

 Broadcast

 The series premiered on December 13, 2021, at 10 p.m., with two "sneak [peek] episodes" and returned on January 4, 2022, in its regular time slot at 8 p.m. on Tuesdays.
-The second season premiered on January 24, 2023.
+The second season premiered on January 24, 2023, in its new time slot, 8:30 p.m. on Tuesdays.
+The series finale aired on April 18, 2023.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 6.1/10, based on 11 critic reviews.
 The website's critics consensus reads, "While American Auto's hijinks don't bode well for the future of Payne Motors, they promise a hilarious sitcom with a solid foundation."
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 11 critics, indicating "generally favorable reviews".